 Q What should I do if I'm arrested while on probation

 Even if they didn't tell you, you already know that you're not supposed to commit another offense while on probation.
-Every order granting probation (or community supervision) contains the condition that you commit no offense against the laws of the State, any other state or even the federal government.
+Every order granting probation (or community supervision) in the State of Texas contains the condition that you commit no offense against the laws of the State of Texas, any other state or even the federal government.
 That even includes such minor crimes as speeding or other traffic offenses.

 So what happens if you did get arrested for a new charge?